MrFrank2716/BlockStands/README.md

 # BlockStands
 ![](https://github.com/MrFrank2716/BlockStands/blob/main/BlockStandsPromo.gif)

 BlockStands is a plug and play plugin that requires no configuration.
-It prevents armorstand ticking in your Minecraft world which ultimately allows les lag and higher server TPS.
+It prevents armorstand ticking in your Minecraft world which ultimately allows less lag and higher server TPS.

 ## Installation